 True Magic is never an easy road

-Find it now on Amazon
+Find it now on these retailers

 For sixteen-year old Abigail Renshaw, the terrifying nightmares are not the worst part.
 When apparitions start leaking out of the nightmares into her waking life—Well, that’s a problem.

 But Abby’s dealt with hallucinations before, and she’s nothing if not resilient.
 Following clues from the nightmares, she convinces her mother to let her visit Harmony Springs, the small town in Florida where Abby was born, and where her grandmother still lives.

 There, Abby finds unexpected help from new friends: a compulsive teenage blogger named Molly Quick, and Molly’s older brother Ray-Ray (a guy Abby really starts to like).